Corydalis bulbous : Planting, Cultivation, and Care

 • This is a charming little bulbous perennial plant

-• It displays delicate spring flowering with white, pink or purple tubular flowers
+• It displays a delicate spring flowering with tubular white, pink, or purple flowers

 • It boasts beautiful tender green or glaucous cut foliage

-• Easy to grow and very cold-hardy, it thrives in partial shade or non-scorching sun, in well-drained soil that remains moist
+• Easy to grow and highly cold-resistant, it thrives in partial shade or non-scorching sun, in well-drained soil that remains moist

-• It’s perfect for woodland gardens and shaded rockeries
+• It is perfect for woodland gardens and shaded rockeries

 Difficulty

-The bulbous Corydalis, or Solid Corydalis (Corydalis solida), is a charming little tuberous perennial plant, offering a spring flowering of curiously spurred tubular flowers.
-Often pink in the case of Corydalis solida ‘Beth Evan’ or purple-violet in Corydalis solida ‘Purple Bird’, sometimes white, they emerge like little birds from delicate fern-like foliage that disappears in summer.
+The bulbous Corydalis, or solid Corydalis (Corydalis solida), is a charming little tuberous perennial plant that offers a spring flowering of curiously spurred tubular flowers.
+Often pink in the case of Corydalis solida ‘Beth Evan’ or purple-violet in Corydalis solida ‘Purple Bird’, sometimes white, they emerge like so many little birds from a delicate fern-like foliage that disappears in summer.

 It is also called the solid-tubered Corydalis, in contrast to Corydalis cava, the hollow-tubered Corydalis, to which it is very closely related.